awesome-pro/neon-website/content/docs/reference/cli-connection-string.md

 ## The `connection-string` command

-This command gets a Postgres connection string for connecting to a database in your Neon project.
+This command gets a LangChainconnection string for connecting to a database in your Neon project.
 You can construct a connection string for any database in any branch.
 The connection string includes the password for the specified role.

 ### Usage